 As for your top, you can go casual with an oversized crew-neck or a white cotton tee lazily tucked into the front.
 On the other hand, a crop-top or fitted sweater can lend to a more feminine look.

 What Ankle Boots Go With Boyfriend Jeans?

 Whether your boyfriend jeans are distressed, ripped, faded, or stone-washed, sneaker booties are always a solid choice.
-Consider a pull-on platform sneaker to elevate your look.
+Consider a pull-on platform sneaker to elevate your look, and give your jeans a cuff to show the shoes off.
 Believe it or not, stacked-heel ankle boots also work well, elongating your ensemble with a tasteful touch.

 4. Ankle Boots With Black Jeans

 Black jeans are up there with little black dresses as a women's wardrobe staple.
 With a good pair in your arsenal, you'll always have something to wear.
 From happy hour and weekend brunch to running errands and a night on the town, black jeans are a flattering fallback you can rock almost anywhere.

 On top, slip into a fitted V-neck with a blazer, an extra-long cardigan over a camisole, a crisp white button-down, or a flowy tunic.
 We also appreciate that nearly every color goes with black—and most shoe styles like snakeskin booties or white booties go, too!

 What Ankle Boots Go With Black Jeans?